-Program: An Orientation meeting will be held in late May to provide the fellows a background, program expectations, and deliverables from the fellowship.
+Program: An Orientation meeting will be held in mid-summer to discuss their research projects.
 Mandatory participation in a College-wide symposium at the end of the summer (usually early in the Fall Semester) requires that fellowship students will present their findings in formal poster format.